matestack/matestack-ui-core/docs/guides/200-basic_building_blocks/README.md

 })
 ```

-Implementing the javascript component works as you would normally implement your vue.js component.
-Head over to the [vue.js docs]() to learn more about vue.js.
+Implementing the javascript component works as you would normally implement your Vue.js component.
+Head over to the [Vue.js docs]() to learn more about vue.js.

 To use this component remember to add it like the product teaser to a registry.
 Also you need to add the javascript file to webpacker or the asset pipeline.
-To learn how to do that or if you want to know more about vue.js components take a look at the [vue.js component api](/docs/api/000-base/30-vue_js_component.md).
+To learn how to do that or if you want to know more about Vue.js components take a look at the [Vue.js component api](/docs/api/000-base/30-vue_js_component.md).

 ## Event Hub

-Matestack uses events as a communication layer to enable features of core vue.js components.
+Matestack uses events as a communication layer to enable features of core Vue.js components.
 It offers an event hub which is accessible to you.
 Reacting to events in javascript or triggering your own events is therefore possible.

-There are some core vue.js components that can react to events and some that can emit events.
+There are some core Vue.js components that can react to events and some that can emit events.
 For example a `toggle` component can be configured to show its content when a certain event appears.
 Combine it with an `onclick` component which can emit events when its content is clicked and you could create a collapsable content component without writing anything else than ruby.

-So reacting to events or triggering them can be done with the core vue.js components.
-But if you want to react to events or trigger them yourself for example in a custom vue.js component you can do this as shown below.
+So reacting to events or triggering them can be done with the core Vue.js components.
+But if you want to react to events or trigger them yourself for example in a customVvue.js component you can do this as shown below.

 ```js
 // use MatestackUiCore.matestackEventHub.$emit(event_name, optional_payload)